 So you’ll have to periodically empty them in order for them to keep working efficiently.
 Additionally, you’ll need to clean or replace the filters inside your dehumidifier as well as its external shell.
 The inside of these machines is usually damp, which ironically creates the perfect conditions for bacterial growth.

-Reviews of the Best Quiet Dehumidifiers for Bedrooms
+the Best Quiet Dehumidifiers for Bedrooms

 When I was choosing the products I wanted to review today, I made sure to include units that would be compatible with various space sizes.
 The following 10 items are listed in order of descending size, which should correspond with their space capacity.
 So if you need your dehumidifier to handle a large and humid space, you’ll want to use one of the 70-pint units.
 Otherwise, get one of the smaller products down the list.